 We support widening participation (widening access in Wales and Scotland), and work in partnership with charities and other sector organisations to provide practical and inspiring information, advice, and resources for underrepresented groups.
-We also produce reports to inform public debate, including our Progression Pathways report, which describes and explores pathways which give students the opportunity to progress to a bachelor's degree in an incremental way - progressively securing qualifications at intermediate levels - and those which combine study with work.
+We also produce reports to inform public debate, such as our end of cycle releases and insight reports.